paandahl/react-native-filesystem/README.md

 # react-native-filesystem
 Simple file system API for iOS &amp; Android, for dealing with text-files.

-All interaction is promise-based, and compatible with async/await-syntax.
+All interaction is promise-based, and all content is written and read as UTF-8.

 This library is still under development, and only works on iOS at the current moment.